Table of Contents

 Designed to target acne, discoloration, and signs of aging, this powerful formula enforces a protective barrier throughout your complexion.
 This is all thanks to its blend of superhero ingredients, including phloretin, 10% pure Vitamin C, and ferulic acid.

 Together, these additives prevent free radicals and environmental stressors from harming the skin.
-Made to be effective in under 72 hours, the Phloretin CF with Ferulic Acid is priced at $166 per bottle.
+My favorite part?
+It’s made to be effective in under 72 hours.
+Grab a bottle of powerhouse Phloretin CF with Ferulic Acid for $166.

 We recommend adding the Skinceuticals Sunscreen for even more protection.